openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 - **Version metadata**: file storing MicroShift's version and ostree commit ID
 - **MicroShift greenboot healthcheck**: program verifying the status of MicroShift's cluster

-### Preface

-Actions described below are performed after system starts.
-Backing up and restoring MicroShift's data is performed with MicroShift cluster not running to avoid operating on open files.
-Next, etcd and kube-apiserver might be started without rest of the components to perform data migration.
-Success or failure of the procedures impacts whether MicroShift will be allowed to start in normal mode (cluster).

-Greenboot (health checks, green and red scripts) runs independent of MicroShift.

 ### Phases of execution

 1. `microshift-ostree-pre-run.service`